-- Nearly all historic buildings of local slate/rubble, the houses mostly rendered and painted.
-Some buildings were colour-washed.
-Most outbuildings are of exposed soft slate, but most were originally limewashed. - Where it exists, rendered detailing is simple. - Ty Mawr built of well-laid green granite with dressed voussoirs. - Despite the existence of the brickworks, brick facing is rare, with the exception of the massive hoppers complex.
+- Nearly all historic buildings of local rubble, the houses mostly rendered and painted.
+Some buildings are colour-washed.
+Most outbuildings are of exposed rubble, but most were originally lime-washed. - Where it exists, rendered detailing is simple. - Chapel built of well-laid rubble with cut voussoirs. - Some exposed pine-ends slate-hung (e.g. The Old Post Office and the Chapel) - Garden/retaining walls predominantly of exposed rubble, typically with white quartzite copings to reflect light.
+Dressed stone joms to some buildings with decorative stone/slate copings.

-Figure 13 - typical rendered facades
+Figure 10 - rendered facade